mehmetabak/nAI/README.md

 ## Contact Us
 Have questions, suggestions, or want to collaborate?
-Feel free to reach out to us at [mehmetnurabak0@gmail.com](mailto:mehmetnurabak0@gmail.com).
+Feel free to reach out to me at [mehmetnurabak0@gmail.com](mailto:mehmetnurabak0@gmail.com).
 We'd love to hear from you!

 ## License
 This project is licensed under the [MIT License](LICENSE).